awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 ## Package permissions requirements<a name="custom-packages-iam"></a>

 Users without administrator access require certain AWS Identity and Access Management \(IAM\) actions in order to manage packages:
-+ `es:CreatePackage` \- create a package in an OpenSearch Service region
++ `es:CreatePackage` \- create a package in an OpenSearch Service Region
-+ `es:DeletePackage` \- delete a package from an OpenSearch Service region
++ `es:DeletePackage` \- delete a package from an OpenSearch Service Region
 + `es:AssociatePackage` \- associate a package to a domain
 + `es:DissociatePackage` \- dissociate a package from a domain